raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-Once a DSO Session has been established, clients and servers should behave as described in this specification with regard to inactivity timeouts and connection close, not as prescribed in the previous specification for DNS over TCP {{!RFC7766}}.
+Once a DSO Session has been established, clients and servers should behave as described in this specification with regard to inactivity timeouts and session termination, not as previously prescribed in the earlier specification for DNS over TCP {{!RFC7766}}.

 ### Zero Round-Trip Operation